And in fact, the hunt alone can hurt your pipeline.

 ProsperWorks could not be easier to use, and our salespeople actually don’t hate it–which, for a CRM, is the ultimate compliment.
 In fact, ProsperWorks has worked so well, we stopped our search for other CRM’s.

 Go find a decent CRM and buy it TODAY.
 Next week, do some training.
 Know that sales people won’t be perfect.
-Monitor and correct on what you can–then, get back to prospecting and lead generation.
-Or, outsource it to someone who will handle it for you.
+Monitor and correct on what you can–then, get back to prospecting, lead generation, and customer engagement.
+Or, outsource it to a lead generation company that will handle it for you.